 Speaking of budgets, if you aren’t already a volunteer.
 You should be!
 We are short staffed across the US, and can use more great volunteers.

 So there you have it.
-The top three myths when it comes to firefighters.
+The top myths when it comes to firefighters.
 Got another good one that I didn’t share?
 Drop it in the comments below!

 P.S.
 Want to know another harmful myth?
 Firefighters aren’t immune to mental health needs.
 Check out my post on PTSD and suicide resources so your prepared when your fire family needs you the most.
 Don’t let a mayday go unanswered on your shift.